Boeing B-47 Stratojet: Flight test phase

 The XB-47 prototype flew its first flight on 17 December 1947 (the anniversary of the Wright Brothers' first four flights on 17 December 1903), with test pilots Robert Robbins and Scott Osler at the controls.
 It lasted 27 minutes, flying from Boeing Field in Seattle to Moses Lake Airfield in central Washington state.
 While not experiencing major problems, the emergency hot wire system was needed to raise the flaps and the engine fire warning indicators falsely illuminated.
 Robbins stated that it had good flight characteristics.

 Robbins had been skeptical about the XB-47, saying that before his first flight he had prayed, "Oh God, please help me through the next two hours."
 Robbins soon realized that he had an extraordinary aircraft.
 Chuck Yeager also flew the XB-47, noting it was so aerodynamically clean that he had difficulty landing on the Edwards lakebed.
-In February 1949, Russ Schleeh and Joe Howell "broke all coast-to-coast speed records" flying from Moses Lake Air Force Base to Andrews Air Force Base, averaging 607.8 mph.
+In February 1949, Russ Schleeh and Joe Howell "broke all coast-to-coast speed records" flying from Moses Lake AFB to Andrews AFB, averaging 607.8 mph.
 During an early test flight, the canopy came off at high speed, killing pilot Scott Osler; the aircraft was safely landed by the copilot.
 The accident resulted in a canopy redesign and the hiring of pilot Tex Johnston as chief test pilot.

 The second XB-47 (46-066) prototype first flew on 21 July 1948 and, following its delivery to the USAF in December of that year, served as a flying test bed until 1954.
 Its final destination was Chanute AFB where it was used as a maintenance and familiarization aircraft.
 The second prototype was equipped with more powerful General Electric J47-GE-3 turbojets with 5200 lbf of static thrust each.
-The J47 or "TG-190" was a redesigned version of the TG-180/J35.
-The first prototype was later retrofitted with these engines.
+The J47 or "TG-190" was a redesigned version of the TG-180/J35; the first prototype was later retrofitted with these engines.